Built for Bliss – Home Style

 Naisoso Island residential resort manager Nyssa Berryman says these villas present a unique offering rarely seen in Fiji.

-“Naisoso Island is a small bespoke island comprising an exclusive residential gated community and a five-star international resort and marina development.
+“Naisoso Island is a small bespoke island comprising of an exclusive residential gated community and a five-star international resort and marina development.
 So our property owners know they’ve secured freehold property at an early-bird price, on an island that is emerging as a renowned international resort destination,” she says.

 The villas are luxurious and designed to take in the beachfront and majestic mountain views that surround the picturesque island, which is joined to the mainland by a large 20-metre bridge.